zacharyr0th/website/public/articles/three-wallets.md

 </div>

+## Introduction

 To answer Raj’s question, this article will break down the first 3 wallet types that we think everyone should set up.

 1. Banking
 2. DeFi Explorer / NFT Minter
 3. HODLer

 The benefits of self-custody are far-reaching.
 Rather than go into all of it here, the scope of this article will only require you to understand the following:

-Non-custodial wallets give only those with the Mnemonic / Recovery Phrase access to the funds within them.
+- Non-custodial wallets give only those with the Mnemonic / Recovery Phrase access to the funds within them.
-If you lose your Mnemonic / Recovery Phrase for a wallet, you lose access to the funds in that wallet and no one can recover them for you.
+- If you lose your Mnemonic / Recovery Phrase for a wallet, you lose access to the funds in that wallet and no one can recover them for you.
-If you connect your wallet to a sketchy website, your wallet could be drained entirely by a malicious person or bot.
+- If you connect your wallet to a sketchy website, your wallet could be drained entirely by a malicious person or bot.
-See Below.

-Wallet 1: Banking
+## Wallet 1: Banking

 This is your primary wallet.
 It should serve 2 purposes:

-Fiat On / Off-Ramp
+- Fiat On / Off-Ramp
-General Liquidity
+- General Liquidity

 A Banking Wallet would not be connecting to new and potentially risky DeFi / NFT protocols.
 Save that for your DeFi Explorer / NFT Minter wallet.
 This Banking wallet could be used for funding your other wallets but you don’t want to compromise your bank by using it for all your on-chain activity.

 Centralized Exchange (CEX) accounting methods are not standardized and can get very messy very quickly.
 To stay on top of your transactions (for both personal and tax-related reasons) it’s recommended that you use a single wallet to onboard and off-board tokens.